mittalrishabh/rfcs/text/region-level-resource-isolation.md

 - Pull lagging entities toward leader (prevent starvation)
 - Reset all VTs if near overflow

 ### Traffic moderation and split/scatter

 Currently, split/scatter is non-deterministic when node is overloaded - it depends on how many requests on this region are succeeded.
 With this design, Hot regions accumulate high VT and get deprioritized, which slows down split decisions based on served QPS.

+#### VT Handling for Split Regions

-When the region eventually splits, the new regions can either:
+When a region splits, the VT behavior depends on CPU utilization:
-1. **Inherit parent VT** (recommended): New regions start with the same high VT as parent, maintaining deprioritization until they cool down naturally via normalization
-2. **Reset to zero VT**: New regions start fresh, immediately getting normal priority

-Option 1 combined with delayed splitting provides stronger traffic moderation - the system temporarily reduces throughput to the hot table/region until the load naturally subsides or spreads across the split regions
+**When CPU utilization > 80% (system overloaded)**:
+- Split regions share a **common VT** inherited from the parent region
+- Both child regions contribute to and read from the same VT tracker
+- This maintains strong traffic moderation - even after splitting, the hot key/region group remains deprioritized as a unit
+- The common VT continues accumulating based on combined traffic to both regions
+- This prevents the split from immediately bypassing the backpressure that delayed the split in the first place

+**When CPU utilization drops < 80% (system has capacity)**:
+- Split regions transition to **independent VTs**
+- Each region gets its own VT tracker, initialized to the common VT value at time of transition
+- From this point forward, each region accumulates VT based on its own traffic patterns
+- This allows natural load balancing - if traffic shifts to one split region, only that region gets deprioritized

+**Implementation**:
+- Track CPU utilization as a rolling average (e.g., last 10 seconds)
+- On region split, create a `RegionGroup` if CPU > 80%, linking child regions to shared VT
+- Periodically check CPU utilization (every 1-5 seconds)
+- When CPU drops < 80%, dissolve region groups and transition to independent VTs
+- Store region group membership in `RegionVtTracker` with atomic reference to shared VT state

+This adaptive approach provides stronger traffic moderation when the system is overloaded (maintaining backpressure across splits), while allowing normal load balancing when the system has capacity

 ### Background Task Demotion